mageplaza/magento-2-multi-flat-rates/README.md

-# Magento 2 Multi Flat Rates extension
+# Magento 2 Multiple Flat Rates extension by Mageplaza

 Native Magento 2 only supports one shipping flat rate which can lead to difficulty for stores in defining the best price for delivering products to customers in different countries.